andriish/HepMC3/doc/doxygen/full.md

   - Wenzel Jakob and Jason Rhinelander and Dean Moldovan, "pybind11 -- Seamless operability between C++11 and Python", 2017,  https://github.com/pybind/pybind11

-  @subsection installationsources Installation from repositories
+### Installation from repositories
 The Python bindings together with the HepMC3 itself can be installed from PyPy and multiple other repositories.
-  Please see <a href="https://gitlab.cern.ch/hepmc/HepMC3">HepMC3 page at CERN GitLab</a> for details.
+  Please see [HepMC3 page](https://gitlab.cern.ch/hepmc/HepMC3) at CERN GitLab for details.

-  @subsection installationnotes Installation from sources
+### Installation from sources
 To turn on the compilation of bindings use -DHEPMC3_ENABLE_PYTHON = ON.
   By default the python modules will be generated for python3 if these are found in the system.
   In case the test suite is enabled, tests of python bindings with all the enabled versions will run as well.